grodowski/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![speed limit end](examples/1.jpg) ![priority road](examples/2.jpg) ![children crossing](examples/3.png)
 ![drive left](examples/4.png) ![general attention](examples/5.png)

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because the sign is partially covered with snow.
+In fact it's the only one that the classifierd failed to tag correctly!

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).